Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Ballard

 The Ballard neighborhood has a median purchase price of $717,026 and a median monthly rent of $1,860.
-This neighborhood has a median household income of $111,230.
+This neighborhood is safer than 17% of the city.

 Originally founded as a separate city, Ballard is now one of the largest Seattle neighborhoods!
 Housing ranges from traditional single-family homes and townhomes to Tudor-style homes and luxury apartments.
 The Ballard neighborhood in Seattle is packed with everything young adults want from big-city living—an eclectic mix of eateries, bars, boutiques, and entertainment.
 And while there are plenty of things to do in Ballard, Downtown Seattle isn’t too far away, making this Seattle neighborhood a great spot for anyone who wants to enjoy calm suburban life and still be just a short trip away from the bustling city center.